DesignLedDublin/dailyplate/README.md

   - The website was developed using Visual Studio Code IDE
 * GitHub
   - Source code is hosted on GitHub and delpoyed using Git Pages.
 Github was also used to commit and push code during the development opf the Website
+* Font Awesome
+  - I used Font Awesome for the icons on the website.
 * www.birme.net
   - This was used on all images to both compress and convert them to .webp format./
 * Sketch
-  - wireframes were created using sketch.com
+  - Wireframes were created using sketch.com

 &nbsp;